 Parents and carers have the right to express a preference for any primary school.
 You are welcome to make an appointment to visit the school, to look around and ask questions.
-As a general rule parents should complete an application form for the school of their choice when the child is three years old.
+Parents should complete an online application form naming their school preferences in the autumn term preceding their child's year of entry.